PacificCommunity/ofp-sam-transition-plan/workshops/2024-08-matapouri/notes/day3.md

 ## Possible outcomes

-The ideal outcome would be that in 10-15 years, the WCPFC tuna assessments are conducted in software that has the following characteristics:
+The ideal outcome would be that in 10-15 years, the WCPFC tuna assessments are conducted in software that has the following three characteristics or criteria:

 1. Scientific quality: has good estimation performance, makes good use of available data, allows spatial and temporal variability in processes, runs